SAP acquires AI-powered human resources platform SwoopTalent

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

 SAP today announced it has acquired the intellectual property of SwoopTalent, a platform that automatically connects companies’ talent systems and data for analytics, migrations, and machine learning.
-As a part of the deal, SAP says it will embed SwoopTalent’s technology throughout its own SuccessFactors Human Experience Management Suite, providing SAP customers with a view of human resources initiatives, including projects, fellowships, internal jobs, mentorships, and learning courses.
+As a part of the deal, SAP says it will embed SwoopTalent’s technology throughout its own SuccessFactors Human Experience Management Suite, providing SAP customers with a view of human resources initiatives, including projects, fellowships, internal jobs, mentorships, and courses.

-People analytics — also known as talent analytics or HR analytics — refers to the method of analytics that can help managers and executives make decisions about their employees or workforce.
+People analytics — also known as talent analytics or HR analytics — refers to analytics that can help managers and executives make decisions about their workforce.
 While people analytics is a new domain for most HR departments, 70% of company executives cite people analytics as a top priority, according to McKinsey.

 Founded in 2012 by Satish Sallakonda and Stacy Chapman, San Francisco, California-based SwoopTalent provides a platform powered by natural language processing, AI, and machine learning that combines, analyzes, and trains data from disparate human resource systems and workflows.
 SwoopTalent provides continuously updated views of an organization’s people, from skills and capabilities to interests and learning preferences, enabling employers to match employees to internal initiatives, learning courses, and more.

-According to Chapman, who serves as SwoopTalent’s CEO, the platform’s talent and AI algorithms build profiles of employees by gathering information from different sources, keeping in mind local regulations and employees’ consent and preferences around the kinds of information they’d like to share.
+According to Amy Wilson, who serves as SVP of product and design at SAP, the platform’s talent and AI algorithms build profiles of employees by gathering information from different sources, keeping in mind local regulations and employees’ consent and preferences around the kinds of information they’d like to share.
 Later this year, the profiles will power a new solution that will serve up opportunities like recommendations for learning content and assignments, becoming more individualized as the profiles develop.

 “Organizations are at a pivotal moment as work is being redefined around agility, purpose, and culture,” Chapman said in a statement.
 “With human experience management, SAP has the right vision and strategy to deliver technology that enables individuals to upskill and create a career that aligns to their interests and skills.
 SAP and SwoopTalent are a great cultural fit and share the same values.
 We are excited to continue advancing human experience management together.”